-If these conditions are not met, the lessor may still be able to charge for water used in excess of “reasonable” usage.
-The amount that is considered “reasonable” is agreed in the tenancy agreement.
+If these conditions are not met, the landllord may still be able to charge for water used in excess of “reasonable” usage.
+The amount that is considered “reasonable” is set out and agreed in the tenancy agreement.

-Tenants can only be charged the water usage component of the bill – not the fixed charges or sewerage charges.
-Lessors cannot pass on any other fees and charges, including late payment fees.
+Note: Tenants can only be charged the water usage component of the bill – not the fixed charges or sewerage charges.
+Landlords cannot pass on any other fees and charges, including late payment fees.

 Water efficiency requirements

 A rental premises is considered water efficient if the water fixtures meet certain standards.
-For information from the Residential Tenancy Authority (RTA) on what the requirements are visit the RTA website.
+For information on what the requirements are visit the Residential Tenancy Authority website.